 Study 2B.
-As was the case with Fijians in Study 2A, North Americans showed substantially faster error-corrected RTs for pride-high status/shame-low status pairings than the reverse, D-measure = 0.53, t (12) =4.72, p < .05, d = 2.72 (an effect size almost identical to that found in Study 2A).
-To test whether pride displays are a stronger signal of high status in North American compared to Fijian culture, we next directly compared the magnitude of D-measures between Studies 2A and 2B.
-If there are cultural differences in the status implications of pride displays, such that pride is a weaker status signal among Fijians, then we would expect the Dmeasure to be smaller among Fijians compared to North Americans.
-However, this comparison demonstrated no significant difference between the Fijian and North American D-measures, t (43) = 0.81, d = .25, p = .42, suggesting that pride displays are equally strongly associated with high status (compared to shame displays) in both cultures.
-Uncorrected RTs across the two populations were also highly similar; overall means did not differ significantly, t(43) = 1.54, d =.47, p = .13, though RTs for congruent pairings were marginally faster among North Americans, t(43) = 1.83, d = .56, p = .07 [for incongruent pairings, the difference was t(43) = .89, d = .27, p= .38].
-North Americans did show lower error rates [7% vs. 23%; t (43) = 5.59, d = 1.70, p < .05],6 particularly on incongruent trials, which require participants to inhibit intuitive associations and rapidly respond in counterintuitive ways, 8% vs. 33%, t (43) = 5.80, d = 1.77, p < .05.
-This suggests that Fijians had greater difficulty than North Americans inhibiting responses aligned with their automatic associations.
+As was the case with Fijians in Study 2A, North Americans showed substantially faster error-corrected RTs for pride-high status/shame-low status pairings than the reverse, D-measure = .53, t(12) = 4.72, p < .05, d = 2.72 (an effect size almost identical to that found in Study 2A).
+To test whether pride displays are a stronger signal of high status in North American compared with Fijian culture, we next directly compared the magnitude of D-measures between Studies 2A and 2B.
+If there are cultural differences in the status implications of pride displays, such that pride is a weaker status signal among Fijians, then we would expect the D-measure to be smaller among Fijians compared with North Americans.
+However, this comparison demonstrated no significant difference between the Fijian and North American D-measures, t(43) = 0.81, d = 0.25, p = .42, suggesting that pride displays are equally strongly associated with high status (compared with shame displays) in both cultures.
+Uncorrected RTs across the two populations were also highly similar; overall means did not differ significantly, t(43) = 1.54, d = 0.47, p = .13, though RTs for congruent pairings were marginally faster among North Americans, t(43) = 1.83, d = 0.56, p = .07; for incongruent pairings, the difference was t(43) = .89, d = 0.27, p = .38.
+North Americans did show lower error rates, 7% versus 23%; t(43) =